zaxor0/zwerchhau/into-the-war/basic.md

 To create a character follow these steps:

 1. Roll ability scores
+2. Select languages
-2. Roll HP
+3. Roll HP
-3. Pick two attribues
+4. Pick two attribues
-4. Give yourself a name and physical description.
+5. Give yourself a name and physical description.
-5. Acquire equipment
+6. Acquire equipment

 # Ability Scores
 Roll 3d6 for each of the following ability scores, also called stats.